HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

   </figcaption>
 </figure>

 The most commonly expected landmarks that the majority of web pages should have are `<main>`, `<header>`, `<nav>` and `<footer>`.
 We found that only 31% of desktop and mobile pages have a native HTML `<main>` element, while 17% of desktop pages have an element with a `role="main"`, and 38% of pages have either `<main>` or `role="main"`.
-It's good to see the use of native elements increase. <a hreflang="en" href="https://www.scottohara.me/blog/2018/03/03/landmarks.html">Scott O' Hara's article on landmarks</a> covers all the details that one should keep in mind to ensure better accessibility.
+It's good to see the use of native elements increase.
+[Scott O' Hara](https://twitter.com/scottohara)'s <a hreflang="en" href="https://www.scottohara.me/blog/2018/03/03/landmarks.html">article on landmarks</a> covers all the details that one should keep in mind to ensure better accessibility.

 ### Heading hierarchy

 Headings help all users, including those using assistive technologies, to navigate through the website.
 Users with assistive technologies can navigate to the exact sections that they are interested in.
-As mentioned in <a hreflang="en" href="https://marcysutton.com/how-i-audit-a-website-for-accessibility#Headings-and-Semantic-Structure">Marcy Sutton's article on headings and semantic structure</a> , headings can be thought of as a table of contents that one can navigate through to go to a particular content area.
+As mentioned in [Marcy Sutton](https://twitter.com/marcysutton)'s <a hreflang="en" href="https://marcysutton.com/how-i-audit-a-website-for-accessibility#Headings-and-Semantic-Structure">article on headings and semantic structure</a> , headings can be thought of as a table of contents that one can navigate through to go to a particular content area.

 {{ figure_markup(
   content="58%",